Diseases & Conditions

 - Does your child complain of foot or leg pain, weakness in the legs, or difficulty keeping up with children the same age?

-The physical exam will typically begin with your doctor observing your child walk.
-In order to avoid the "doctor walk" (the patient does his or best to walk properly when the doctor is watching), this may be done even before your child realizes that he or she is being watched.
+The physical exam will typically begin with the doctor observing your child walking.
+To avoid the "doctor walk" (the patient does their best to walk properly when the doctor is watching), this may be done even before your child realizes that they are being observed.

-During the physical exam, your doctor will also:
+During the physical exam, your child's doctor will also: